HarshPatel0523/food-website-project/README.md

 # food-website-project
-A modern Food Ordering Website made using HTML, CSS and JavaScript.
+A modern Food Ordering Website made using HTML, CSS.